Indian student was on video call with family moments before drowning in Russia

-Jishan Ashpak Pinjari, one of the four Indian students who drowned in the Volkhov river in Russia, was on a video call with parents when he and the three others drowned in the river, a family member said on Friday.

-The four, Harshal Anantrao Desale, Jishan Ashpak Pinjari, Jia Firoj Pinjari and Malik Gulamgous Mohammad Yakub, students of the Yaroslav-the-Wise Novgorod State University, were taking a walk along the Volkhov river, when they entered the waters, an official said.
+Both medical students at Novgorod State University, the pair had ventured out for a leisurely stroll with friends Harshal Anantrao Desale, Malik Gulamgous Mohammad Yakub and Nisha Bhupesh Sonawane.

+In a heart-wrenching moment, captured on video as Jishan made a call to his family, the family witnessed the siblings being swept away by a powerful wave despite desperate pleas for them to exit the water.

-Another student, Nisha Bhupesh Sonawane, survived.
-Now she is under the care of local medical staff, the official said.
+Sonawane, who survived, is currently under the care of Russian medical professionals.

-Jalgaon district collector Ayush Prasad said arrangements are being made to bring the bodies to India.

-Jishan and Jia were siblings and hailed from Amalner in Jalgaon district of Maharashtra.
-Harshal Desale belonged to Bhadgaon, also in Jalgaon district.

-“When they entered the Volkhov river, Jishan made a video call to his family.
-His father and other family members were pleading with Jishan and others to come out of the river waters when a strong wave swept them away,” a family member told local media.
+A family member shared with local media, “When they entered the Volkhov river, Jishan made a video call to his family.
+His father and other family members were pleading with Jishan and others to come out of the river waters when a strong wave swept them away.”

+The Pinjari family now grapples with the aftermath of this tragic incident, highlighting the dangers that can unexpectedly arise in seemingly peaceful settings.

+Jalgaon district collector Ayush Prasad said that efforts are underway to repatriate the bodies of the deceased students back to India.

+Jishan and Jia were siblings from Amalner in Jalgaon district, while Harshal Desale hailed from Bhadgaon, also in Jalgaon district.

-In a message to the Indian envoy to Russia, the administration of Yaroslav-the-Wise Novgorod State University has expressed condolences over the tragedy.
+The university has reached out to the Indian envoy in Russia to express their condolences over the tragic loss.

-The students - two boys and two girls aged 18-20 - were studying at the university in Veliky Novgorod city.

-Russian media reports suggested that a female student, who waded out from the beach on the river Volkhov, got into trouble and four of her companions tried to save her.
-In their attempt to save her, three others also drowned in the river, the reports said.

-The Consulate General of India in St Petersburg said these students were pursuing medical education at the University.
+The Consulate General of India in St Petersburg has confirmed that the students, aged between 18 and 20, were pursuing medical education at the university.

+“In the incident, a fifth Indian student was saved from drowning and is presently receiving medical attention,” an official statement released by the Ministry of External Affairs said.

+It said the consulate in St Petersburg remains in contact with the university and local authorities and is providing all possible assistance.

 Join Whatsapp Channel of The Tribune for latest updates.